AqwamCreates/DataPredict/docs/API/Models.md

 \* The "instant train" models assumes that the features have a linear relationship with the label values, which is almost certainly not true in game-related settings.

+ * To use these models, your feature matrix need to be the shape of (n x n).

+ * It also recommended to add independent and small noise values to each features.

 ## Classification

 > 🔰 Beginner Algorithm 🔵 Data Efficient 🟣 Noise Resistant 🟢 Online 🟡 Session-Adaptive / Offline 🔴 Assumption-Heavy